heiskr/u/README.md

 TODO Add an example of Map / Object comprehensions

+#### 3.4 Destructuring

-*Alias: Destructuring.* `for set [...] to (range ...)` statements already provide a most basic destructuring.
+`for set [...] to (range ...)` statements already provide a most basic destructuring.
 This alias will turn on destructuring across the board.

 ```
   set [a b] to [1 2]
   set {a b} to {'a'=1 'b'=2}
 ```

+#### 3.5 Inline-Block

-*Alias: Inline-block.* Sometimes, having to hit return just for a single-line block doesn't feel right.
+Sometimes, having to hit return just for a single-line block doesn't feel right.
 This alias enables a work-around.
 The colon character here replaces the newline plus indent.

 ```
   map lis by (do value: divide value by 3)
 ```

+#### 3.6 Ternary operation

-*Alias: Ternary operation.* Sometimes, having a single line set a value conditionally is convenient.
+Sometimes, having a single line set a value conditionally is convenient.

 ```
   set a to (if equal a with b then a else b)
 ```

+#### 3.7 Pipe

-*Alias: Pipe.* Sometimes, we can lose the "step-by-step" feel, and the pipe alias can help restore this feeling by letting us chain functions.
+Sometimes, we can lose the "step-by-step" feel, and the pipe alias can help restore this feeling by letting us chain functions.
 The previous value is passed to the succeeding function as the given (first) argument.
 Pipes may be used on the same line or on succeeding indented lines.

 ```
   set b to a